All Episodes

 And if he did that, he would get his message across and then let the news media figure out how they were going to cover him.

-You totally every time he dances with them, he makes he empowers them and he makes them look more creditable and more respectable than they should be.
+Every time he dances with them, he empowers them and he makes them look more creditable and more respectable than they should be.

-So i look, you always think and have concrete ABCD one, two, three, four.
+So, look, you always think and have concrete ABCD 1234.

 Well, first of all, don't take their bait and spend your time talking about just trash.

-The President ought to talk about job creation, the President ought to talk about the kind of health system we want, the President ought to talk about national security, the President ought to talk about uh cutting red tape and regulations, and all the junk that these people want to spend every day on, this is why they should they should stop having the daily press briefings.
+And all the junk that these people want to spend every day on, this is why they should stop having the daily press briefings.

-Because Spicer's not gonna ever be able to get past the the garbage questions that are gonna come up from the news media.
+Because Spicer is not going to ever be able to get past the garbage questions that are going to come up from the news media.

 And so the news media right now has the president dancing to their tune.